VostaMartinVM/VostaMartinVM/README.md

 ## About me

-I am a software engineer student who prefers front-end programming.
+I am a software engineer student who likes front-end programming.
 I continuously try to expand my knowledge with both, school and personal projects.
 This is my repository where you can take a look on those projects.
 I would appreciate any feedbacks, constructive criticism, or other comments.
-(Dont worry, they won't hurt me 😄)
+(Don't worry, they won't hurt me 😄)

 ## My skills